jtjames/creative-gen-pipeline/server/README.md

 - `TEMPORARY_LINK_TTL_SECONDS`: Desired lifetime for generated temporary links (Dropbox currently enforces a 4-hour maximum).

 ## Testing the Dropbox Connection
-A simple smoke test lives in `tests.py`.
-Run `python tests.py` to upload a small marker file and request a temporary link using your current configuration.
-Remove it once automated tests replace this script.
+Run `pytest tests_integration/test_dropbox_connection.py` to upload a temporary artifact, generate a download link, and clean up.
+The test skips itself if `DROPBOX_ACCESS_TOKEN` is not configured.

 ## Next Steps
 As additional agents are implemented, expand this server with `/api/generate` and `/api/report` endpoints and reuse the Dropbox helper to persist outputs and surface temporary download links.